We can remove an Exchange certificate in two ways. One of them is with PowerShell.…

 Do the same with the second site binding.
 Double-click IP Address 127.0.0.1.

 Select the certificate and click OK.
 Again, double-check if it’s assigned.
-If the certificate is already bound to the site, you don’t have to do any changes.
+If the certificate is already bound to the site, you don’t have to make any changes.

-Now that we have the certificates assigned and checked both of the site bindings, we can proceed to the next step.
+Now that we have the certificates assigned and checked both site bindings, we can proceed to the next step.

 Exchange Back End configure bindings